Ignoring Security Harms Data Management

 You could say, of course, that transparency is just another vague notion (like total security and clean data), perfection hard to achieve, especially for the old market players with established processes.
 Hard, yes, but not impossible.
 It’s something to go for.
 In the end, when your transparency efforts deliver security, it’s your company that will benefit.

-So, looks like get transparency equals get security now.
+So, looks like enhance transparency equals improve security now.
 Keep in mind, like with anything that has to do with data cleansing, integration, and migration, the right security technology eventually comes in handy.

 - Top Data Integration Challenges: Meet DQ, CDI, EAI, DW, and BI